SignalK/specification/gitbook-docs/request_response.md

 }
 ```

-The server will respond with a message which includes the `requestId` and a `response` object.
+The server will respond with a message which includes the `requestId` and a `state`.

 The response object will always include a `state` value. `state` can be `PENDING` or `COMPLETED`

-When the state is `COMPLETED`, the response object will contain a `result` value. `result` wil one of the following:
+When the state is `COMPLETED`, the message will contain a `result` value. `result` wil one of the following and standard HTTP result codes are used.

-- SUCCESS - the request was succesfull
+- 200 - the request was succesfull
-- FAILURE - something went wrong carrying out the request on the server side
+- 502 - something went wrong carrying out the request on the server side
-- INVALID - something is wrong with the clients request
+- 400 - something is wrong with the clients request
-- TIMEOUT - timeout on the server side trying to carry out the request
+- 504 - timeout on the server side trying to carry out the request
-- NOTSUPPORTED - the server does not support the request
+- 405 - the server does not support the request
-- PERMISSIONDENIED - the client does not have permission to make the request
+- 403 - the client does not have permission to make the request

-The response object can optionally contain a `message`
+The message can optionally contain a `message`

 The response object may contain other data depending on the specific request being made.
 For example, a response to login could contain a `token`.